Sunday 25th November

 “Oh, you should have just gone without us, silly.”
 Bev added.

-So, not only were they blaming me for missing ‘The Biggest Party On The Southern Hemisphere’ but they weren’t even grateful that I missed out on it too on their behalf.
-I imagined myself slapping her angrily around the tits and setting her off like one of those executive desk-toys.
-But before I could shoot them down with my clever-but-cutting verbal assault I’d spent all night perfecting, they focused on a spot just above my eye and grimaced in unison.
+So, not only were they blaming me for missing ‘The Biggest Party On The Southern Hemisphere’ but Bev wasn’t even grateful that I missed out on it too on their behalf.
+I imagined slapping her angrily around the tits and setting her off like one of those executive desk-toys, but before I could shoot them both down with my clever-but-cutting verbal assault I’d spent all night perfecting, Bev focused on a spot just above my eye and grimaced.

 “Euw.”

-I’d forgotten all about the new piercing, and it seems that sleeping with my head furiously buried under the pillow was a bad idea.
-Bev handed me a mirror and I stared miserably at the massive grey lump that had erupted under my left eyebrow overnight.
+I’d forgotten I wasn’t meant to sleep on my stomach with the fresh piercing, and it seems that burying my head furiously under the pillow was a bad idea.
+Bev handed me a mirror and I stared miserably at the massive grey lump that has erupted beneath my left eyebrow overnight.
 I crumpled back onto my bed and tried not to cry.
 Is it any wonder even lower-leaguers like Hamish reject me?

 “I look like the fucking Elephant Man,” I groaned, squeezing gunk out of what was essentially an open head-wound.